HongPong/wordpress_migrate/README.md

 Important: While image assets can be imported to the Drupal filesystem, the paths of inline images from the WordPress body are not rewritten.
 See issue: <https://drupal.org/project/wordpress_migrate/issues/2742279>

+## Security Note

+Existing users (keyed by email address) will not be overwritten if imported. new [access checks](https://www.drupal.org/node/3201242) are allowed in entity lookups during the migrate process.

+Our module assumes the operator of the migration is an administrator who has access to all entities.
+Also, this module can create new users (WordPress post authors) which are set to "active" so be sure to review your users after the migration is completed.

+Importing posts and comments can potentially include harmful JavaScript snippets or other malicious materials.
+We recommend you carefully review all imported content for security issues from unsanitized markup.

+The module can be disabled and its data deleted after your migration is complete.
+It does not need to stay enabled.

 ## API